Promoting Literacy for All Students

 Districts buy a boxed intervention or program without investing in teacher training and knowledge.

-Waiting for children to fall behind their peers impacts a student's social emotional well being.
+Waiting for children to fall behind impacts a student's social-emotional well-being.

 Parents are being told dyslexia is a medical diagnosis, this is false.

-Schools will not use the term dyslexia and do not explain to parents that dyslexia falls under Specific Learning Disability (SLD) in basic reading and/or fluency under the federal IDEA legislation.
+Schools may not use the term dyslexia and they do not explain to parents that dyslexia falls under Specific Learning Disability (SLD) in basic reading and/or fluency under the federal IDEA legislation.
 By avoiding the term, parents may not have access to important resources to help their child.

 Special Education programs do not train teachers in Structured Literacy, yet dyslexic students are the largest group classified as having a Specific Learning Disability (SLD).
 When students do get an IEP for a specific learning disability, they are placed with a teacher who is not trained to meet their needs.